disruptivedigital/erd-dd-netdata-install/README.txt

 > Git clone one-line script installer

-Note: Don't run the script on root user.
+Note: Don't run the script as root.

 > Make sure you have git installed, if not, run the following commands: sudo apt update